henrycoas/Botversary/README.md

 # Botversary

-Botversary is a Telegram Bot that, given a set of aniversaries, sends a message if there is a birthday today.
+Botversary is a Telegram Bot that, given a set of anniversaries, sends a message if there is a birthday today.

 Therefore, it needs to be executed everyday.